Section 2: Casinos

 Under IGRA, gaming could include traditional Indian gambling games, bingo and pull tabs, black jack, and other games.
 At first, many casinos focused on bingo, but, after IGRA, tribes expanded their casinos to offer table games such as black jack or poker and slot machines.
 The casinos advertised in nearby non-reservation towns to encourage non-Indian visitors.
-North Dakota’s five tribal casinos also host national entertainment acts, good restaurants, and hotel rooms.
+North Dakota’s five tribal casinos host national entertainment acts and offer good restaurants and hotel rooms.

 Casinos have brought new jobs to reservations.
 (See Image 2.)
 Tribal members and veterans have preference in hiring, though non-Indians are employed by casinos as well.
 When the Four Bears Casino opened at New Town on the Fort Berthold Reservation in 1993, the casino employed 322 people.
 About 90 per cent of the employees were tribal members.
 Employment figures for all tribal casinos in North Dakota show that about 18 per cent of the employees are non-Indians.
 In 1996, the total casino payroll was $29 million.
 (See Image 3.)
-Before oil income was a factor (around 2008), casinos were among the top employers in the state.
+Before oil field jobs became available (around 2008), casinos were among the top employers of American Indians in North Dakota.

 Gaming income varies depending on the location of the casino.
-North Dakota’s reservation casinos probably net (income after expenses are deducted) around $5 million each year.
+North Dakota’s reservation casinos probably net (income after expenses are deducted) between 5 and 10 million dollars each year.
 This is a good source of income for the tribes, but the money has to stretch a long way.
 Gaming income can be used to fund tribal government, economic development, and to support various tribal programs.
 But there is not enough income from the casinos to fund all of the programs.
 Tribes try to invest the money in ways that return the most advantages to the community.

 The casinos have other benefits as well.
 Casino gift shops provide a place where traditional crafts are sold.
 Construction, transportation, and other service companies find employment on reservations because of the casinos.